ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Make rectangular pieces have same circle size on each edge

+### 4:02-4:17

+- Cache puzzle pieces as images (to prevent recalculating clip path each render)
+	* Setup code structure
+	- Create snapshot of puzzle size (with scaling)

 ---

 # TODO

 - Cache puzzle pieces as images (to prevent recalculating clip path each render)
-	- Find bounding box
-	- Create snapshot (with scaling)
+	- Create snapshot of puzzle size (with scaling)
 	- Use snapshot
+	- Find bounding box and clip snapshot
 	- Turn off pixel perfect dragging

 - Make snap length, borders, outline, etc. based on ratios of screen size

+# TODO Maybe

 - Find the visible pixels in the text and resize image for that

 - Spread Out Pieces